michaelbarone/cc3/docs/prd.md

     * Role-based access control for admin functions.
     * Backend API input validation using Zod.
     * Standard best-practice security headers for API responses where appropriate and not overly complex for MVP (e.g., via Helmet-like defaults if easy to integrate).
-    * Safe filename generation for all uploaded files.
+    * Safe filename generation for all uploaded files (e.g., using UUIDs or content hashes).
 * **Reliability:**
     * High availability for home use (designed for 24/7 operation on local server).
     * Data integrity for all user data, URLs, groups, and settings.